 What we found was a much lighter, and healthier cuisine with flavor combinations that were new to us.

 I recommend trying the fava bean puree with chicory, orecchiette (pasta shaped like little ears) served with a mild tomato sauce, Matera country-style bread, dried cruschi peppers, and antipasti which offers a tasting of many local specialties at once.

 ☞ SEE ALSO: Must-Try Food in Puglia, Italy

 6. Join a Cooking Class at a Farmhouse

-A better way to enjoy all of the local specialties of Matera and the Basilicata region is to learn how to make some of the dishes for yourself.
+A better way to enjoy all of the local specialties of Matera and the Basilicata region is to join a fun cooking class and learn how to make some of the dishes for yourself.